How Can We Stop Illegal Dumping?

 Limit Access

 One method of limiting access includes the re-landscaping and beautification of an illegal dump site.
-Adding aesthetic amenities such as grass, flowers, and benches gives the impression that a given area is well maintained, discouraging potential dumpers.
+Adding aesthetic amenities such as grass, flowers, and benches gives the impression that a given area is well-maintained, discouraging potential dumpers.
 Additionally, increasing community use of a site can help adjust the perception of an area from dumping ground to valued open space.

 Increasing surveillance and enforcement